tuxBurner/vortex-mixer/Readme.md

 ![PCB schemantic](assets/schemantic.png)

 You can either use the pcb which i generated with KICAD.
 The project files are located in the folder: **[pcb](pcb)**

+If you don't have the possibility to create the pcb you can also freewire the electronics.